pjb3/back-end-web-development/getting-started.md

 # Things to install

-## Mac OS X Mavericks
+## Mac OS X Yosemite

 On your Mac, click on the Apple icon in the top left (also called the Apple menu), and choose **About this Mac**.
-If the version is **10.9.0** or higher, you are running the latest version of OS X. If not, launch the Mac App Store (either from the icon in the doc or from the Apple menu), search for Mavericks and install.
+If the version is **10.10.0** or higher, you are running the latest version of OS X. If not, launch the Mac App Store (either from the icon in the doc or from the Apple menu), search for Yosemite and install.
 It is a free upgrade.

 ## Tools

+### iTerm

+We recommend downloading and installing [iTerm 2](http://iterm2.com/), which is a better terminal application than the one that comes bundled with your Mac.
+If you like, you can use the Terminal application that comes with OS X.

 ### Command-Line Tools

-Launch the program called **Terminal**.
-You can find in Finder under *Applications > Utilities > Terminal*.
-Terminal is a program that gives you a command prompt.
-When you enter a command, it gets execute and the result of executing the command, if there is any, are printed out.
-We will learn more about the Terminal and the Command Prompt in the first class.

-At the command prompt, type the following command and press enter:

-    xcode-select --install
+In your terminal application, run the following command:

+    git --version

-You will see a dialog that says **Would you like to install the tools now?**.
-Press the install button and wait for the install to complete.
+If you will see a dialog that says **Would you like to install the tools now?**, press the install button and wait for the install to complete.
+If you see something like this:

+    git version 1.9.3 (Apple Git-50)

+Then that means you already have the command-line tools installed.

 ### Atom